 Substance Abuse and Mental Health Services Administration. (planned).
 Treating Addiction in Older Adults.
 Treatment Improvement Protocol (TIP) Series.
 Rockville, MD: Substance Abuse and Mental Health Services Administration.

 Alcohol Use among Older Adults.
 Pocket Screening Instruments for Health Care and Social Service Providers.
 This pocket guide is KAP product from CSAT.
 It includes the Short-Michigan Alcoholism Screening Test- Geriatric version (S-MAST-G), AUDIT and CAGE screening instruments.

 8. Other Items of Interest:

-In Memoriam: See the website honoring the late Dr. Edith S. Lisansky Gomberg, Professor Emeritus of Psychology in the Psychiatry Department at the University of Michigan: http://www.edithgomberg.com/
+In Memoriam: See the website honoring Interest Group member Dr. Edith S. Lisansky Gomberg, Professor Emeritus of Psychology in the Psychiatry Department, University of Michigan: http://www.edithgomberg.com/